mixxxdj/manual/source/chapters/configuration.rst

     Equalizer Preferences

-:menuselection:`Preferences --> Equalizer` allows you to setup the equalizers.
+:menuselection:`Preferences --> Equalizer` allows you to setup the :term:`equalizers <EQ>`.

 * **Equalizer Rack**: The Equalizer Rack is a special effect rack that is connected to the deck's equalizer and filter controls.

   In this section you can select the equalizers and quick effects that are used with the decks.
+Different equalizers and quick effects can be assigned to each decks by unchecking :menuselection:`Use the same EQ filter for all decks`.

   * **Equalizer Plugin**: Here you can select the effect that is used as the mixing EQ in each deck.
 By default only built-in equalizers are displayed.
 Unchecking :menuselection:`Only allow EQ knobs to control EQ specific effects` allows you to select any other effect.

   * **Quick Effect**: Here you can select the effect that is controlled by the dedicated filter knob in each deck.
 By default only built-in filter effects are selected for all decks, but that can be changed as above.

 * **High/Low Shelf EQ**: This slider sets the crossover frequencies of the mixing EQ.
 It controls which frequency range is affected by the low, mid, and high